 I opened the door and stepped into a winter wonderland.
 White, blue, and silver Christmas decorations adorned the house.
 After days of rushing around and overwhelming holiday stress, I finally felt like I could breathe.

-There was something comforting in the white.
+Something was comforting in the white.
 It brought a sense of calm and peace.
 The term white space repeated in my thoughts and synced to the white lights blinking.

 I need white space in my life, especially around the holidays.